-It is recommended that the application be approved for the reason given in Section 10 of this report.
+It is recommended that the application be approved for the reason and subject to the conditions given in Section 10 of this report.

 2. ALIGNMENT TO THE ANGUS COMMUNITY PLAN/SINGLE OUTCOME AGREEMENT/ CORPORATE PLAN

 This report contributes to the following local outcome(s) contained within the Angus Community Plan and Single Outcome Agreement 2013-2016: